gsbdarc/intermediate_yens_2024/docs/3_submit_job_to_slurm.md

 ## Submit Serial Script to the Scheduler

-We'll prepare a submission [slurm script](https://github.com/gsbdarc/rf_bootcamp_2024/blob/main/examples/python_examples/1_investment-serial.slurm), called `1_investment-serial.slurm` and submit it to the scheduler.
+We'll prepare a submission [slurm script](https://github.com/gsbdarc/intermediate_yens_2024/blob/main/examples/1_investment-serial.slurm), called `1_investment-serial.slurm` and submit it to the scheduler.
 Edit the slurm script to include your email address.

 The important arguments here are that you request:
 * `#SBATCH -p` is the partition you are submitting your job to
 * `#SBATCH -c` is the number of CPUs
 * `#SBATCH -t` is the amount of time for your job
-* `#SBATCH --mem` is the amount of total memory
+* `#SBATCH --mem` is the amount of total memory; if not included in the slurm script, get 4G of RAM per core requested on `normal` partition`

 We are going to make an `out` directory for storing all the output files, then submit the script: